gullerya/object-observer/docs/cdn.md

 ## Integrity (SRI)

-Security feature `integrity` was defined specifically to fortify a consumption of a CDN delivered modules.
+Security feature `integrity` was introduced specifically to fortify a consumption of a CDN delivered modules.
 `object-observer` adheres to this effort and provides integrity checksums per release (starting from v4.3.0).

 Checksums provided per version for both, regular and minified resources: